 These are the essential tools you should gather:

 - Roofing hammer/ hatchet: Specialized tools intended to help the handy homeowner cut roofing shingles and drive nails into the shingles.
 Their unique features include gauges that help position the shingles and magnetized faces used to pick stray nails.

 - Roofing Nailer (nailgun): For large roofing replacement jobs, it’s highly recommended that you buy or rent a roofing nailer to speed up the process.
 It’s extremely handy to know which pressures to use when installing your shingles.
-Check out this guide to know which pressure to use when installing different types of shingles.

 - Staple gun: Staples are becoming increasingly popular tools for the handy homeowner.
 This is not only because they are easier to use, but also because they cost much less than nails.
 Budget for about 400 staples per sq. ft.; just about 3-4 of them for every 3-tab shingle.
 A staple gun is used to drive staples into the shingles in order to attach them to the roofing structure.
 It is quite handy, easy to use, and easy to repair if staples get jammed inside it.